Air Force ROTC

 The Air Force Reserve Officer Training Corps (Air Force ROTC) is a leadership and educational program designed to give men and women the opportunity to become Air Force officers while completing their college degrees.
 The Air Force ROTC program is focused on preparing cadets to become leaders in today’s high-tech Air Force.

 Air Force ROTC enrollment is not restricted to individuals who wish to commission as officers in the USAF.
 Students may elect to take Air Force ROTC courses for academic credit only, earning elective credits for all University degrees.
 Additionally, Prescott Campus students who complete all 16 hours of Air Force ROTC coursework are eligible for a Defense Studies minor.
-For more information, refer to the Minor Courses section of the catalog.

 Any qualified student may enroll in Air Force ROTC classes.
 Check with your local Air Force ROTC detachment for more information.

 The first half of the four-year program is called the General Military Course, which is offered during a student’s freshman and sophomore years.
-This program allows students to try out Air Force ROTC for up to two years without incurring any obligation (unless they are on an Air Force ROTC scholarship).
+This program allows students to experience Air Force ROTC for up to two years without incurring any obligation (unless they are on an Air Force ROTC scholarship).
 As students attend class, they learn more about the Air Force and the historical development of airpower.
 The last two years are called the Professional Officer Course.
 These junior and senior level classes cover leadership skills, national security affairs, and preparation for active duty.

 While Air Force ROTC is designed to be completed over four school years, it is possible for in-coming sophomores to enter the program with the intention of completing it in three.
-Under this program, a student will take both the freshman and sophomores classes in the first year and then continue with the junior and senior years on the same track as his or her 4-year counterparts.
+Under this program, a student will take both the freshman and sophomores classes in the first year and then continue with the junior and senior years on the same track as their 4-year counterparts.
 Not until the start of the junior year does a student incur an obligation to join the Air Force, unless the student accepts an Air Force scholarship sooner.
 Candidates for the three-year program must be approved in advance by the detachment commander.

 Textbooks for all Air Force ROTC courses are free.
 Students who have contracted with Air Force ROTC receive a tax-free subsistence allowance during the academic year of $300-$500 per month, depending on their academic year.